-It is the patriotic duty of every organization, and particularly that of a patriotic Society, to lend its every effort in assisting the Government to win the present war, not only with its moral influence, but also in a material way.
-The hearty and generous response of the Order to the Call for an Ambulance Fund shows that our members are fully alive to their duty, both to our Country and to our Order, and that they have a set determination to assist in every possible way the cause for which our Country is fighting.
-I am firmly convinced that it is essential to the future welfare of our Order that we continue some form of material war-work during the remainder of the war.
-There are scores of channels in which our efforts along this line may be directed such as, "needs" for the Army, "needs" for the Red Cross, and the many other "needs"
+the patriotic duty of every organization, and particularly that of a patriotic Society, to lend its every effort in assisting the Government to win the present war, not only with its moral influence, but also in a material way.
+The hearty and generous response of the Order to the Call for an Ambulance Fund shows that our members are fully alive to their duty, both to our Country and to our Order, and that they have a set determination to assist in every possible way the cause for which tial to the fully e welfare of our Order that we continue some form of material war-work during the remainder of the war.
+There are scores of channels in which our efforts along this line may be direct 1 s ch as, "needs" for the Army, "needs" for the Navy "needs" for the Red Cross, and the many other "needs"

 resulting from war, and the war conditions.
 During the past year, we have established a reputation for "doing things" in the line of material war-work, and the great war-work societies of the Country have acknowledged our worth.
 We have a standing, a prestige, a reputation to maintain, but unless we continue in active material war-work we cannot succeed in doing it.
-We have but one course before us, and that is active material war-work, and I, therefore, recommend that the Commander-in-Chief be authorized and directed to require from each Division of the Order a contribution equal to one dollar per capita, each year, during the continuance of the present war; and that the Commander-in-Chief, the National Secretary, and the National Treasurer be constituted a Committee to see to the application of the Fund so raised.
+We have but one course before us, and that is active material warwork, and I, therefore, recommend that the Commander-in-Chief authorized and directed to require from each Division of the Order a contribution equal to one dollar per capita, each year, during the continuance of the present war; and that the Commander-in-Chief, the National Secretary. and the National Treasurer be constituted a Committee to see to the application of the Fund so raised.